Things to Consider when Buying a Condo?

 Condo living provides less personal day to day maintenance and may be an option of living that truly appeals to you especially if you travel a lot, are in your senior years, live alone or just don’t want to take care of house maintenance any longer.

 Give me a RI real estate call and I will sort out the condo complex complexities with you in your southern RI condo search.
 Here are some current ones on the market:

 Call me at 401.529.7849 or email me at ginny@RiHouseHunt.com today.
 It is your opportunity to connect with me and buy and sell great condo RI real estate.
 My goal is to guide you well through the condo process whether buying or selling because I know condos.

 Are you Considering Buying a Rhode Island Condominium?
 Buying a Condominium?

-Ginny Lacey Gorman is your go to North Kingstown Realtor® for real estate in waterfront RI real estate and beyond…knowing the geographic area, schools, happenings, important tidbits of information and businesses well.
-As a North Kingstown short sale agent, if you are having trouble paying your mortgage contact Ginny to help you through the short sale process successfully.
+Ginny Lacey Gorman is your go to RI coastal real estate agent for all real estate in Rhode Island and beyond…knowing the geographic area, schools, happenings, important tidbits of information and businesses well.

 Waterfront, oceanfront, luxury and coastal RI real estate are her specialty but all of RI is her backyard.
-So feel free to search for RI Homes for Sale.
-When you are in need of a good professional for your buying and selling needs and an internet savvy Realtor® who sells RI houses in this real estate market - call Ginny at 401.529.7849.
+When you are in need of a good professional for your buying and selling needs and an internet savvy marketer and real estate agent who sells RI houses in this real estate market – call Ginny at 401.529.7849.